gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Critical Error from Protection Engine {#eengine}

-Protection engine MAY inform local SCTP Host about errors, in such case it's to be defined in the Cipher Specification document.
+Protection engine MAY inform local SCTP endpoint about errors, in such case it's to be defined in the Cipher Specification document.
-When an Error in the protection engine compromises the protection mechanism, the protection engine shall stop processing data in such a way that the local SCTP Host will not be able sending or receiving any chunk for the specified Association.
+When an Error in the protection engine compromises the protection mechanism, the protection engine shall stop processing data in such a way that the local SCTP endpoint will not be able sending or receiving any chunk for the specified Association.
 This will cause the Association to be closed by legacy timer-based mechanism.
 Since the Association protection is